 Making relaxation a part of your life

-Remember that most relaxing techniques are portable and can be practiced just about anywhere and at any time.
-The best active techniques to consider are mindfulness techniques such as body scanning and the practice of focussed breathing.
+Remember that most relaxing techniques are portable and can be practised just about anywhere and at any time.
+The best active techniques to consider are mindfulness techniques such as body scanning and the practice of focused breathing.
 You can make use of them on your commute, when in a difficult social setting or within the comforts of your home.

 To effectively learn how to relax your mind and body, you should make it a point to practice relaxation even when you feel calm and balanced so that it becomes a habit.
 Doing something for your mental peace 2-3 times a day makes it easier to know when you need it and how to achieve a calmer state of mind.

 If nothing seems to help you relax, it is recommended that you talk to a counsellor.
 Being chronically stressed can be very unhealthy for you, but for many people, it feels like letting go or taking time out is not possible.